 I promised this post was on the way 🙂 We showed you our new basement floors back in this post – but we have yet to actually explain the process we used to lay them down.
-I’ve also included an entire supply list and guide at the bottom of this post in case you are interested in a similar project!
+So, here’s how to install a barn board floor over concrete.
+(This post uses affiliate links.)

 - Standard Drill